Casper Stevenson

-Casper Stevenson (born 22 April 2003) is a British racing driver who is currently competing in the European Le Mans Series and the GT World Challenge Europe this year.
+Casper Stevenson (born 22 April 2003) is a British racing driver competing in the IMSA SportsCar Championship for DragonSpeed.

-During the 2024 season he raced in the FIA World Endurance Championship for D'station Racing.
-He finished 2nd in the 8 Hours of Bahrain.
-As well as finishing on the podium in the Spa 24 Hours.
-Previously in his single seater career he became Euroformula Open rookies champion in 2021 and was 3rd in the F4 British Championship in 2020.
+Stevenson has primarily raced for Aston Martin customer teams in GT3.
+These include D'station Racing in the FIA World Endurance Championship, where he scored an LMGTE Am podium in 2023, and The Heart of Racing in IMSA, where he came third in the GTD standings in 2025.
+Previously in his single-seater career, he was Euroformula Open rookies' champion in 2021, and third in the F4 British Championship in 2020.

 Early career

 Karting

 Stevenson mainly developed his karting career in the United Kingdom, racing in the various classes of the Super 1 National Kart Championships.

 Ginetta Junior Championship

 Stevenson made his car racing debut in the winter series of the Ginetta Junior Championship in November 2018, before a full-time entry the following year with Richardson Racing.
-He finished the season 6th overall with nine podiums, and 2nd in the rookie standings behind Zak O'Sullivan.
+He finished the season sixth overall with nine podiums, and second in the rookie standings behind Zak O'Sullivan.